Azure/AppService/_posts/2021-05-07-codeless-monitoring-for-java-node.md

 ## Codeless Monitoring from Application Insights

-Application Insights from Azure Monitor is a cloud native application monitoring service which enables customers to observe failures, bottlenecks, and usage patterns to improve application performance and reduce mean time to resolution (MTTR).
-With a few clicks, your Node.jsor Java apps can now auto-collect logs, metrics, and distributed traces, eliminating the need for including an SDK in your app.
+Azure Monitor application insights is a cloud native application monitoring service which enables customers to observe failures, bottlenecks, and usage patterns to improve application performance and reduce mean time to resolution (MTTR).
+With a few clicks, you can enable monitoring for your Node.js or Java apps, auto-collecting logs, metrics, and distributed traces, eliminating the need for including an SDK in your app.

 Enabling Application Insights on your Azure web app will attach a monitoring agent to your Java or Node.js application and begin sending telemetry to App Insights... *no code changes required!* Application Insights help you better understand and monitor your applications with features like...